HOW TO BECOME A CHEF

 Level 1 Certificate in Food Preparation and Cooking

 Level 2 Certificate in Food Preparation and Cooking

 “Once I got into the swing of it I loved every minute.
 It was hard but I soon learned that if you put in 110 per cent and showed true grit, the lecturers would help you all they could.”

 Got your sights set on becoming the next Paul Hollywood?
 Once you’ve gained your entry-level qualifications, you could think about specialising in an area like pastry.
-Alan White, Executive Chef at GB1 restaurant at The Grand Hotel Brighton started gaining specialist qualifications early-on in his training:
+Alan White, formerly Executive Chef at GB1 restaurant at The Grand Hotel Brighton started gaining specialist qualifications early-on in his training:

 “I always knew that I wanted to be in the kitchen creating the food, rather than serving it.
 So when I went to catering college I chose a course focused on developing professional culinary skills and did an additional patisserie course as well.”

 Apply for an apprenticeship